Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/graphene-setup.md

 # Installation

+We provide two methods of building Graphene, in Docker and directly on the system.
+For this project we chose the latter to build Graphene as regular, directly on the NUC.

+## In Docker

+Buildable in Docker with our [Dockerfile](../graphene/building-graphene/Dockerfile)

+## Regular Build

-Try to use the official guide here: <https://graphene.readthedocs.io/en/latest/building.html>
+It is recommended follow the updated official guide here: <https://graphene.readthedocs.io/en/latest/building.html>

-Although we have condensed the steps below:
+### Condensed Steps

 Install the build tools by executing the following
 ```